5 Ways to Tell if You're on the Right Financial Path

 How to Tell You’re on the Right Financial Path in Five Steps

-Step #1: You’ve figured out your money mentality, and are using it to make your money work for you rather than against you
+Step #1: Use your money mentality to make your money work for you rather than against you

 Everyone’s relationship with money is different.
 That's why recognizing your own money personality or “money mentality” is a critical step in figuring out the best way to approach your financial goals.